Mário Zagallo: Manager

-He was nicknamed The Professor by his players throughout his coaching career, due to his tactical awareness and commanding presence on the bench, as well as Velho Lobo ("Old Wolf") due to his surname "Lobo", which means "wolf" in Portuguese.
+Considered to be one of the greatest managers of all time, he was nicknamed The Professor by his players throughout his coaching career, due to his tactical awareness and commanding presence on the bench, as well as Velho Lobo ("Old Wolf") due to his surname "Lobo", which means "wolf" in Portuguese.
+His idiosyncratic personality and patriotism, coupled with his success, also made him a fan favourite.